 “Do you not know that a man is not dead when his name is spoken” Terry Pratchett

-In no particular order, here are our twelve pieces of advice from our bereavement advisors:
+In no particular order, here are our twelve pieces of advice from our cremation advisors:

 Grief comes in waves – This is something most people don’t realise.
 You may feel OK one day, maybe even quite jovial.
 Other days you might feel a terrible sadness over taking you.
 This is normal.
 Somebody once described grief like a sea tide.
 At first the waves are big and crash into you like a brick wall collapsing, but as the side goes out the waves lessen.
 They never quite go away, but they get more gentle over time.